milosmrda/elementary-panel-logomark/README.md

 ## logo switching

-To try a different logo, paste a command from the table in step 1, then run `killall wingpanel; wingpanel &`.
+To try a different logo, paste a command from the table in step 1, then run `bash -c "killall wingpanel; wingpanel &"`.

 ## reversal